inspiros/RAVE/README.md

 > [!NOTE]
 > All the commands to reproduce experiments in the paper can be found in
 > [``commands.txt``](commands.txt) and [``interp_commands.txt``](interp_commands.txt).
+>
+> The script in [step 3](#step-3-interpolate-from-progressive-anchors) might seem to be slow but most of the
+> execution time is dedicated to evaluation, which should be disabled if unnecessary.

 ## Contact